-- Keeping neighbourhoods clean, green and safe; - United and involved communities: a Council that listens and leads; - Supporting and protecting people who need it most; and - A Town Centre to be proud of: changing Harrow for the better. - 6.
-Cabinet will be asked to agree the draft vision and priorities for consultation.
+- Keeping neighbourhoods clean, green and safe; - United and involved communities: a Council that listens and leads; - Supporting and protecting people who are most in need; and - A Town Centre to be proud of: changing Harrow for the better.

+6. Cabinet will be asked to agree the draft vision and priorities for consultation.